-Distortion Even At Normal Volumes
+Distortion, Even At Normal Volumes

 Hearing a slight hiss, a hint of static, or a constant touch of fuzz are potential signs of a damaged speaker.
-You could either have a loose or worn-out voice coil or possibly a torn cone which could sound more evident as you turn up the volume.
+You could either have a loose or worn-out voice coil or possibly a torn cone, which could sound more evident as you turn up the volume.

 Inaccurate Frequency Response

-If you get a hankering to play window-rattling bass music and end up failing to make even the slightest jiggle, then it is a sign of a damaged woofer.
+If you get a desire to play window-rattling bass music and end up failing to make even the slightest jiggle, then it is a sign of a damaged woofer.
 Insufficient frequency response is often most apparent in the bass range.

 Unpleasant Rattling Noises